f-ansari/florida_homes/README.md

 #### ***Description***

 FloridaHomes is a website where user can listing their Florida homes to show for sale.
-Once the listing has sold, the user can find and delete their listing.
-Listing are orginized by cities .
+Once the listing is sold, the user can find and delete their listing.
+The cities tab allows users to view city stats and properties within the city.

 #### Functionality of the site:
   * Get records of City stats and listing